 If we’re going to offer perks in return for car sharing, then we have to make sure that sneaky single drivers don’t slip into the system to pick up the perks while keeping their passenger seats empty.
 Fortunately, smart data can help and it can form part of the payment systems used in car-park design.

 When it comes to parking, smartphones or smart cards can be used to ensure that two or more people have arrived at the destination in one car.
-For example, this can be done through the use of multiple swipe card access to a barrier controlled area.
-Both driver and passenger would need to swipe their cards.
+For example, this can be done through the use of multiple swipe card access to a barrier-controlled area.
+Both drivers and passengers would need to swipe their cards.

 But intelligent data isn’t just about monitoring and enforcement.
-There are a range of applications that can give structure and development to car sharing.
+There is a range of applications that can give structure and development to car sharing.